-Safety in Artificial Intelligence (AI) should not be an option, but a design principle.
-However, there are different levels of safety, different ethical standards and values, and different degrees of liability, for which we face trade-offs or alternative solutions.
-These choices can only be analyzed holistically if we integrate the technological and the ethical perspectives into the engineering problem, and consider both the theoretical and practical challenges for AI safety.
-This view must cover a wide range of AI paradigms, including systems that are specific for a particular application, and also those that are more general, and can lead to unanticipated potential risks.
-We must also bridge short-term with long-term issues, idealistic with pragmatic solutions, operational with policy issues, and industry with academia, to really build, evaluate, deploy, operate and maintain AI-based systems that are truly safe.
+The accelerated developments in the field of Artificial Intelligence (AI) hint at the need for considering Safety as a design principle rather than an option.
+However, theoreticians and practitioners of AI and Safety are confronted with different levels of safety, different ethical standards and values, and different degrees of liability, that force them to examine a multitude of trade-offs and alternative solutions.
+These choices can only be analyzed holistically if the technological and ethical perspectives are integrated into the engineering problem, while considering both the theoretical and practical challenges of AI safety.
+A new and comprehensive view of AI Safety must cover a wide range of AI paradigms, including systems that are application-specific as well as those that are more general, considering potentially unanticipated risks.
+In this workshop, we want to explore ways to bridge short-term with long-term issues, idealistic with pragmatic solutions, operational with policy issues, and industry with academia, to build, evaluate, deploy, operate and maintain AI-based systems that are demonstrably safe.

 This workshop seeks to explore new ideas on AI safety with particular focus on addressing the following questions: